axtk/react-keenrouter/README.md

     return (
         <div className="app">
             <nav>
-                {/* the route component `A` looks similar to the plain HTML link as it serves a similar purpose */
+                {/* the route link component `A` looks similar to the plain HTML link as it serves a similar purpose */}
                 <A href={AppRoute.HOME}
                     // `withRoute()` checks the current location and
                     // works similar to the conditional ternary operator;